fiona-la/fiona-la/README.md

 - 👋 Hi, I’m @fiona-la
-- I'm going into my third year of computer science at the University of Waterloo
-- Currently looking for winter or summer 2022 opportunities
+- Welcome to my page!

 <!---
 fiona-la/fiona-la is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.